BUYERS GUIDE

 Renting vs Buying in the Tri-Cities

 Renting can make sense in certain situations.
 Buying can make sense in others.
+Buying often becomes the better option when:- You plan to stay put for several years

 - You want predictable housing costs